jentery/508v4/index.md

 * Uniform Connectedness: things connected with lines or boxes are perceived to more related than things not connected
 * von Restorff Effect: uncommon things are easier to recall than common things
 * Zeigarnik Effect: interrupted or incomplete tasks are better remembered than complete tasks

+## DESIGN METHODS

+* Artifact Analysis: material (composition, components, durability, wear, disposibility), aesthetic (form, color, texture, references, emotional significance), interactive (operational uses, affordances, function, complexity), contextual (where it's storied and carried, whether part of a larger whole, time and space, ownership, public, private), and potential for misuse and repurposing
+* Bodystorming: ideas are integrated and tested in play, using simple props and improv (role-playing)
+* Card Sorting: participants sorts concepts, terms, or features into meaningful categories and relationships using printed cards
+*